Skip to main content

 Step 1: Set Up Web Insights (For Web Applications)

-If you want to generate web insights from your website, start by adding the InfiniteWatch script to your HTML pages.
+If you want to generate web insights from your website, start by adding the InfiniteWatch SDK.
+Choose the guide for your framework:

 <script async